mix-mirror/bind9/bin/rndc/rndc.rst

    string specified on the command line is the zone configuration text that would ordinarily be placed in :iscman:`named.conf`.

-   The configuration is saved in a file called ``viewname.nzf`` (or, if :iscman:`named` is compiled with liblmdb, an LMDB database file called ``viewname.nzd``). ``viewname`` is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used instead.
+   The configuration is saved in an LMDB database called ``viewname.nzf``. ``viewname`` is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used instead.
 When :iscman:`named` is restarted, the file is loaded into the view configuration so that zones that were added can persist after a restart.

    This sample ``addzone`` command adds the zone ``example.com`` to the default view: